-Making your short-term rental (STR) accessible in Nova Scotia is a smart move for both compliance and business growth.
+Making your short-term rental accessible in Nova Scotia is a smart move for both compliance and business growth.
 With the province aiming to be barrier-free by 2030, STR owners can attract more guests, avoid penalties, and improve guest satisfaction by implementing accessibility features.
-Key upgrades like step-free entrances, ramps, accessible bathrooms, and improved lighting make properties functional for everyone, including seniors, families, and those with mobility challenges.
+Key upgrades like step-free entrances, ramps, accessible bathrooms, and improved lighting make properties functional for everyone.

 Nova Scotia Accessibility Standards for STRs